elamont174/cats-coffee-covers/README.md

 - Users can create an account with a username and password
 - Users can access certain content as a logged in user but not a logged out user
 - RESULT
+- Users are able to create an account with a username and password in order to access their and other members profiles.
+They must be logged in to be able to like and leave reviews as well.

 - *As a user, I have a customisable profile page where I can display information about myself.*
 - SUCCESS CRITERIA: